Diagnosis of Constipation in Children

 - masses, or lumps

-What test do doctors use to diagnose constipation in children?
+What medical tests do doctors use to find the cause of constipation in children?